 I honestly think that such a training course should be compulsory.
 A bike is NOT easy and is not a bicycle.
 Over the years we have seen many many folks improve and understand the right techniques to control a motorbike and leave the one day Base Course a different rider if not person.
 We use the race circuit NOT for speed but for safety and we always apply very strict safety rules and of course if all goes wrong then the grass awaits you!!
 Magione is a short circuit so is not built for speed but is ideal for teaching as it has almost every kind of corner available.

 We also run off-road training courses starting from our base near Orte, and the fee includes the use of our bike and the safety equipment.
 Just turn up!!
-We also run road courses and personal training as required.
+We also run road courses, off road riding and personal training as required.

 I am Simon, I am English and I live between Roma and Amalfi in Italy.
 I have lived in Italy since 1990 and I speak reasonable Italian and French, plus some English!!